A Brief History of Ariel Motorcycles

 From 1910, Ariel used single cylinder side valve engines based on the White and Poppe design.
 These were made right through to 1925 with some of them being built for military use in World War I.

-Engines used by Ariel around this time included Swiss built MAG engines and British built JAP and Abingdon (later Abingdon King Dick) V-twins.
+Engines used by Ariel around this time included Swiss built MAG engines as well as British built JAP and Abingdon (later Abingdon King Dick) V-twins.

 In 1925, Val Page joined Ariel as a new designer.
 He was a talented engineer who had previously worked at J.A.
 Prestwich (JAP).